Your Digital Stuff May Not Be Yours

 The ability to remotely take away access to certain things hasn’t been used maliciously or for general censorship as far as we’re aware.
 But, it raises some concerns, in addition to digital ownership rights, now that net neutrality and the responsibilities of online services being neutral are growing problems.
 We recently learned that Facebook, in addition to its various other recent controversies, quietly took down case studies about its success in getting various politicians elected.
 To be fair, Facebook’s revenue is based mostly off ad revenue and it’s not uncommon for politicians and political groups to buy online ads.

 While we haven’t and likely won’t see something on the scale of book banning in Orwell’s 1984, books are still banned (you can see a list of books banned in 2016 in the U.S. here).
 Banning a book, for any reason, electronically and removing copies from devices people own is the only way that a book ban can actually be enforced; physical books can’t be recalled in the same way and places such as libraries can refuse to take a book out of circulation.
-It sometimes gets worse than content: courts have tried to force companies like TiVo to remotely disable devices installed in people’s homes and AOL to uninstall software from people’s computers with “updates” because of patent infringements.
+It sometimes gets worse than content: courts have tried to force companies like Dish to remotely disable devices installed in people’s homes and AOL to uninstall software from people’s computers with “updates” because of patent infringements.

 What makes this scarier is that companies have the ability to censor content for almost any reason.
 Amazon was known to selectively ban books for vague reasons, such as certain pornographic content.
 Amazon has caved to public outcry on certain banned content, but there’s no guarantee they would for something more important, if Amazon felt it was against their values.
 It’s worrisome when we know that foreign actors are working to interfere with elections, potentially with the help of online services (intentionally or not).
 Though anyone can publish an e-book, it’s up to the companies making it available whether it gets a wide platform rather than a download page on an obscure site.
-Worse still, is that if a court can order TiVo to disable almost 200,000 devices installed in homes, a court might also be able to order the banning of certain content and companies like Amazon have the technical ability to comply.
+Worse still, is that if a court can order Dish to disable almost 200,000 devices installed in homes, a court might also be able to order the banning of certain content and companies like Amazon have the technical ability to comply.